pcastellanoescuder/POMAShiny/app/mds/help.md

 #### Cluster Analysis

 Cluster analysis is also a multivariate method like the previous ones.
-However, it is in a separate section only to make the app and the analysis more understandable.
+However, it’s in a separate section only to make the app and the analysis more understandable.
 POMAShiny allows users to compute easily a cluster analysis using the *k*-means algorithm.